billthefarmer/editor/Chooser.md

 that folder to move up the directory tree.
 If a folder is not accessible, the chooser will show the parent folder, if it exists, and the external storage folder (`/storage/emulated/0`).

+Use the **Storage** button to open files using the android file manager.
+This should ensure that files on removeable SD cards can be saved using the **Save** button.
+The file manager may refuse to open some types of text files not recognised by android.